celador/ForceCode/README.md

 ## FAQ

-* Why do I receive an error that says 'ForceCode.showMenu' failed?
+* Where did the ForceCode: Show Menu command go?
-    * You must open a folder in the VSCode workspace before trying to connect with ForceCode.
+    * To create a project with Forcecode, you should now use the ForceCode: Create Project command.
 * Why do I get an error when trying to login about a localhost connection failure?
     * This means your network is either on a proxy or vpn and you will need to go [here](https://salesforce.stackexchange.com/questions/194719/salesforce-dx-proxy-issues) to set up Forcecode to work with this type of connection.